November 11, 2021

 Last, investors have increasingly been flocking to safe havens.
 During the pandemic, gold prices topped $2,000 per ounce and hit its all-time high.
 Silver broke $28 per ounce for the first time as an unprecedented amount of money was invested in the commodity.
 At the time of writing, Bitcoin - now considered by many to be a safe haven asset alternative - is holding a $1 trillion market cap and is within 10% of its all-time high.
 With only 16% of full-time workers stating they believe the pandemic has forced them to delay plans to retire, many investors are being patient and putting their money into safer opportunities.

-Farmland: The Post-Pandemic Opportunity
+Farmland: A Post-Pandemic Opportunity

 Click here to see farmland's historical performance, visit our FAQ to learn more about investing with FarmTogether, or get started today by visiting ways to invest.

-Disclaimer: FarmTogether is not a registered broker-dealer, investment adviser or investment manager.
+Disclaimer: FarmTogether is not a registered broker-dealer, investment advisor or investment manager.
 FarmTogether does not provide tax, legal or investment advice.
 This material has been prepared for informational and educational purposes only.
 You should consult your own tax, legal and investment advisors before engaging in any transaction.

 Was this article helpful?